mapkuff/web-thumbnailer/README.md

 - support `Servlet` and will support [Netty](https://github.com/netty/netty) soon.

 # !!!
 UNDER DEVELOPMENT !!!
+just some tweaks on servlet filter and their unit tests. xD

 # Installation
 `checkout` this branch using git and then `mvn install` then add dependency